 When I am not busy at school, I enjoy spending time with my family.
 We love to travel.
 Walt Disney World is one of our favorite places to visit.
-This summer we spent time in Ocean City, MD, Wolfeboro, NH and traveled to the beaches in North Carolina.
+We love to spend time in Ocean City, MD and the Outer Banks.
 We also spent a lot of time doing fun activities around State College.
-When I am not busy with my family or doing school related work, I enjoy reading, swimming, scrapbooking, gardening, cooking, walking, yoga, taking our puppy on fun adventures, and various arts and craft projects.
-In January of 2014, I completed my Masters Degree in Childhood Literacy.
-Last year, I started facilitating online courses in Early Childhood Education with Wilkes University.
+When I am not busy with my family or doing school related work, I enjoy reading, swimming, scrapbooking, gardening, cooking, walking, yoga, taking our dogs on fun adventures, and various arts and craft projects.

 I am delighted to be your child's teacher this year.
 During the first weeks of school, we will spend a lot of time getting to know each other and learning the expectations of our classroom community.
 Community building activities are crucial to the development of a learning environment where children feel safe and welcome, and are willing to take risks in learning.
 One of my top priorities as your child's teacher is to make your child feel good about himself/herself and look forward to coming to our classroom each day to learn many new things.

 I am looking forward to a wonderful year.
 Please feel free to contact me at firstname.lastname@example.org or 272-8332 if you have any questions or concerns.